vviguie/hugo-website/content/event/books.md

 widget: featured

 # Activate this widget? true/false
-active: false
+active: true

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 80
+weight: 25

-title: Featured Publications
+title: Books
 subtitle: ""

 content: